afeklab/LR-models-for-repair-enzyme-specificity-predictions/README.md

 ## Overview
 This repository contains the **code and data** used for the modeling analysis presented in the paper:
-**“Mapping DNA sequence logic of base-excision repair enzyme binding reveals mechanistic principles and links to genome evolution”**.
+**“Mapping the sequence and structural logic of DNA glycosylase recognition of cytosine deamination lesions”**.

 Specifically, it supports the **"Specificity defined by base identity and dependencies"** sections, where we model how individual bases and their interactions in flanking regions influence TDG and UDG enzyme binding.